Can VR and brain training quiet the voices? new study investigates

 Summary

-This small pilot study tests whether adding EEG biofeedback (brain training) to virtual reality therapy can help people with schizophrenia better tolerate and reduce distressing auditory hallucinations.
+This small pilot study tests whether adding brain-wave feedback (EEG) to virtual reality therapy helps people with schizophrenia better tolerate and reduce distressing auditory hallucinations.
 Thirty adults with schizophrenia who hear voices will receive either VR therapy alone or VR combined with neurofeedback.
-The goal is to see if the combined approach is feasible, acceptable, and more effective at easing symptoms and improving daily life.
+The study focuses on whether the combined approach is feasible, acceptable, and shows signs of being more effective at easing symptoms and improving daily life.

 Disclaimer